yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 python eval-mAPJ.py logs/*/npz/*
 ```

-To evaluate Precision-Recall, please check the [MCMLSD](https://www.elderlab.yorku.ca/mcmlsd/) for details.
+To evaluate Precision-Recall, please check [MCMLSD: A Dynamic Programming Approach to Line Segment Detection](https://www.elderlab.yorku.ca/mcmlsd/) for details.
 This metric enforces 1:1 correspondence either at pixel or segment level, and penalized both over- and under-segmentation.
-Therefore, we choose this one for pixel-level evaluation.
+Therefore, we chose this one for pixel-level evaluation.

-### Citing End-to-End Wireframe Parsing
+### Cite Deep Hough-Transform Line Priors

 If you find Deep Hough-Transform Line Priors useful in your research, please consider citing:
 ```bash